Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 provide access to it through the endpoints described below.
 Transparency Logs are generally only contacted by Site Operators.
-Site Operators regularly issue requests to the Transparency Log's endpoints to either obtain fresh inclusion proofs for their certificates, or to monitor for mis-issuances affecting their properties.
+Site Operators regularly issue requests to the Transparency Log's endpoints to either obtain fresh inclusion proofs for their certificates or to monitor for mis-issuances affecting their properties.

 While a Transparency Log may be operated by a Certificate Authority,